yaogara/yaogara-ark/content/plants/psychotria-viridis.md

 ---

 ## Abstract
-Psychotria viridis (Chacruna) is a tropical Amazonian shrub of foundational importance in Indigenous pharmacology, primarily for its role as the key source of N,N-dimethyltryptamine (DMT) in the psychoactive brew [[Ayahuasca]].
+Psychotria viridis (Chacruna) is a tropical Amazonian shrub of foundational importance in Indigenous pharmacology, primarily for its role as the key source of N,N-dimethyltryptamine (DMT) in the psychoactive brew [[preparations/ayahuasca]].
 Among Amazonian groups, it is valued as a "teacher plant," integral to ceremonial healing, divination, and cultural identity.
-Its pharmacology is unique for providing an orally active entheogenic experience when combined with [[Banisteriopsis caapi]], which supplies monoamine oxidase inhibitors (MAOIs).
+Its pharmacology is unique for providing an orally active entheogenic experience when combined with [[plants/banisteriopsis-caapi]], which supplies monoamine oxidase inhibitors (MAOIs).
 Contemporary research addresses not only its complex cultural uses but also issues of conservation, cultivation, and biocultural rights.

 ---